nandanchitale/Image-Grayscale-Conversion-in-C/README.md

-# Img-bgr-gray-conversion-in-c-sharp
+# Img-bgr-gray-conversion-in-C#

-Conversion of Uploaded image in windows form in grayscale using EMGU module
+Conversion of Uploaded image in windows form in Black And white using Slider